nnja/python/README.md

-# Frontend Masters - Intro & Intermediate Python Courses
+# Frontend Masters - Fundamentals & Intermediate Python Courses

-These are the resources for Nina Zakharenko's Intro to and Intermediate Python Courses
+These are the resources for Nina Zakharenko's Python Fundamentals and Intermediate Python Courses

 * [Watch Python Fundamentals on Frontend Masters](https://frontendmasters.com/courses/python/)